MBDP-bioinformatics-courses/MBDP_Metagenomics_2026/Practicals/README.md

     scale_x_log10(label = scales::percent)
 ```

 5) Get top phylum and visualize.
+Check also other taxonomic levels.
+The samples are ordered by vegetation type.
+Can you spot some taxa that differ between the two vegetation types.
+Save the figure(s) in your Puhti 04_TAXONOMY directory.

 ```r
 # Getting top taxa on a Phylum level